Marital Stability With Committed Couples: A Revealed Preference Analysis

 \section{Introduction}

 Households consist of multiple decision-makers with potentially different preferences.
-Over the past few decades, there has been a notable increase in the use of structural frameworks for analyzing intrahousehold allocations of time and resources \citep[see][]{chiappori2017static}.
-In the absence of direct observation on “who gets what” in the household, such models help in understanding intrahousehold consumption patterns.
+Over the past few decades, structural household models have become increasingly popular for analyzing intrahousehold allocations of time and resources \citep[see][]{chiappori2017static}.
+In the absence of direct observation on “who gets what” in the household, such frameworks are useful for understanding consumption patterns within households.
 Following \citealp{becker1973theory}, researchers have often combined household bargaining analysis with a marital matching framework to exploit individuals’ outside options as threat points.
 A series of recent studies have used a combination of the two theories of “who marries whom” and “who gets what” as a framework for empirical work \citep[see, e.g.,][]{cherchye2017household,gousse2017marriage,weber2017collective}.